Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 # Assignment 2 - Using Dapr for pub/sub with Kafka

 In this assignment, you're going to replace direct Spring Kafka producer and consumer implementation with Dapr **publish/subscribe** messaging to send messages from the TrafficControlService to the FineCollectionService.

+With the Dapr pub/sub building block, you use a *topic* to send and receive messages.
+The producer sends messages to the topic and one or more consumers subscribe to this topic to receive those messages.
+First you are going to prepare the TrafficControlService so it can send messages using Dapr pub/sub.

+Dapr provides two methods by which you can subscribe to topics:

+* **Declaratively**, where subscriptions are defined in an external file.
+* **Programmatically**, where subscriptions are defined in user code, using language specific SDK's.

+This example demonstrates a **declarative** subscription..

 If you want to get more detailed information, read the [overview of this building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) in the Dapr documentation.

 To complete this assignment, you must reach the following goals: